braguda/tabs/README.md

-Two page app using HTML5, CSS, jQuery and Node.js.
+Simple blog app using HTML5, CSS, jQuery and Node.js.
 No database.